placy3/greasyfork/README.md

 # greasyfork
-my scripts uploaded on greasyfork so far.
+my scripts uploaded to greasyfork so far.